-One person in Ireland dies from asthma every week.
+One person in Ireland dies from asthma every six days.
 Of these deaths, 90% are preventable.

 For that reason, we want to help raise awareness for the illness, the treatments available, as well as what to do should an asthma attack strike.